 You will quickly learn when you travel to Ethiopia that Ethiopia has more UNESCO sites than any other African country.
-The most famous one is the rock-hewn Churches of Lalibela (the one that comes to mind is usually Bete Giyorgis, the cross-shaped one), where the Ark of the Covenant is held and which really have to be included in your itinerary (they are a real must-see).
+The most famous one is the rock-hewn Churches of Lalibela (the one that comes to mind is usually Bete Giyorgis, the cross-shaped one), which really have to be included in your itinerary (they are a real must-see).

 Another UNESCO World Heritage Site is the Fasil Ghebbi Castle in Gondar (among the only castles in East Africa).
-Others include the Simien Mountains and its National Park; the fortified historic town of Harar (Harar is thought to be the fourth holiest city of Islam), and Aksum.
+Others include the Simien Mountains and its National Park; the fortified historic town of Harar (Harar is thought to be the fourth holiest city of Islam), and Aksum, where the famous Ark of the Covenant is held.

 The landscape is breathtaking